IAHispano/Applio/README.md

 ## Technical Information

-Applio uses an enhanced version of the Recovery Based Voice Conversion (RVC) model, a powerful technique for transforming the voice of an audio signal to sound like another person.
+Applio uses an enhanced version of the Retrieval-based Voice Conversion (RVC) model, a powerful technique for transforming the voice of an audio signal to sound like another person.
 This advanced implementation of RVC in Applio enables high-quality voice conversion while maintaining simplicity and performance.

 ### 0. Pre-Learning: Key Concepts in Speech Processing and Voice Conversion